 - Ethics of Social Work

-At the master's degree level, the coursework delves deeper into the politics of framing social policy, the methodologies of social work research, and the practice of social work in various paradigms.
+At the master’s degree level, the coursework delves deeper into the politics of framing social policy, the methodologies of social work research, and the practice of social work in various paradigms.
 This is also the point at which specialization is encouraged, and students can choose to focus on child and family social work, healthcare social work, school social work, child and family social work, or clinical social work.
-Here are some examples of courses students can expect to encounter at the master's degree level:

 How Much Do Social Workers Earn?